MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/create-patches-simplify-solution-updates.md

 - Patches are only supported in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] organizations of version 8.0 or later.

 - When a patch is installed, it is installed just above the base solution it is patching and below any solutions on top.
-This means any solutions on top will trump the settings in the patch for the same component type.
+This means any solutions on top will override the settings in the patch for the same component type.

   The SolutionPackager and PackageDeployer tools in this release support solution patches.
 Refer to the tool's online help for any command-line options that are related to patches.